Storage Unit Agreement (Australia)

 The fees and bond section should state the storage fee (exclusive of GST), the payment frequency, any one-off administration fee, and the amount of the refundable security bond.
 The agreement should also address the consequences of late payment, including any late payment fees and the operator's right to deny access on non-payment.

 The prohibited items clause is important for safety and compliance.
-The agreement should comprehensively list the items the customer is not permitted to store, including flammable substances, perishables, hazardous materials, and stolen goods.
+The agreement should thoroughly list the items the customer is not permitted to store, including flammable substances, perishables, hazardous materials, and stolen goods.
 Breach of this clause should entitle the operator to immediate termination.

 The limitation of liability section is a key commercial term for storage operators.
 The agreement should clearly state that goods are stored at the customer's own risk, that the operator does not accept liability for loss or damage, and that the customer is responsible for obtaining their own contents insurance.
 The limitation should be drafted consistently with the Australian Consumer Law, which provides non-excludable guarantees for services in trade or commerce.